AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.4538

 Abstract

 Cancer management after tumor resection is characterized by two critical needs: (i) rehabilitation of the resected tissue and (ii) preventing post-surgical tumor recurrence by destroying any residual tumors.
-The state of the art in literature is limited because it tackles these two major priorities individually, it achieves tissue regeneration via autologous grafting and prevents tumor recurrence through chemotherapy.
-In this paper, extrusion 3D printing has been employed to manufacture composite multi-functional scaffolds with polycaprolactone (PCL) as a polymeric matrix and magnetic nanoparticles (MNPs) in a 0 to 50 wt% ratio, that would aid in bone regeneration and cancer management via magnetic hyperthermia treatment.
-The fabricated scaffolds were evaluated for their mechanical, magnetic and thermal characteristics.
-The Young’s modulus of the scaffolds increased multi-fold with increasing concentration of MNPs added to PCL (26.88±9.02 MPa for pure PCL to 229.06±37.05 MPa for PCL/50 wt% MNP scaffolds).
+The state-of-the-art in literature is limited because it tackles these two major priorities individually: achieving tissue regeneration via autologous grafting and preventing tumor recurrence through chemotherapy.
+In this paper, extrusion 3D printing has been employed to manufacture composite multi-functional scaffolds with polycaprolactone (PCL) as a polymeric matrix and magnetic nanoparticles (MNPs) in a 0–50 wt% ratio, which would aid in bone regeneration and cancer management via magnetic hyperthermia treatment.
+The fabricated scaffolds were evaluated for their mechanical, magnetic, and thermal characteristics.
+The Young’s modulus of the scaffolds increased multi-fold with increasing concentration of MNPs added to PCL (i.e., 26.88 ± 9.02 MPa for pure PCL to 229.06 ± 37.05 MPa for PCL/50 wt% MNP scaffolds).
 PCL/MNP scaffolds displayed a directly proportional correlation between MNP concentration and saturation magnetization.
-While the in vitro tests showed a statistically significant cell growth of human Mesenchymal Stem Cells (hMSCs) over 7 days for all MNP concentrations, only the 50% MNP scaffold showed an increase in temperature over 41oC when subjected to an alternating magnetic field making it suitable for the hyperthermia treatment.
-On application of alternating magnetic fields to PCL and PCL/50 wt% MNP scaffolds, there was an increase in hMSCs proliferation and decrease in Bone cancer cells proliferation, thus proving the potential to be used as a multi-functional scaffold for post-surgical bone cancer management.
+While the in vitro tests demonstrated a statistically significant cell growth of human mesenchymal stem cells (hMSCs) over 7 days for all MNP concentrations, only the 50% MNP scaffold exhibited an increase in temperature over 41oC when subjected to an alternating magnetic field, making it suitable for the hyperthermia treatment.
+On application of alternating magnetic fields to PCL and PCL/50 wt% MNP scaffolds, there was an increase in hMSCs proliferation and a decrease in bone cancer cell proliferation, thus validating the potential of the multi-functional scaffold for post-surgical bone cancer management.

 Keywords